HMS Endymion (1865): Front-line service

 Endymion was commissioned at Sheerness on 27 September 1866, under the command of Captain Charles Wake, who had previously commanded HMS Bulldog.
 Sea trials were undertaken on 19 and 20 October.
 On the latter date, speed was assessed over a measured mile at the Maplin Sands.
 On the first three runs, an average speed of 12.5 kn was recorded, but one of the bearings in the engine was found to be running hot.
 Three more runs were made, giving an average speed over the first six runs of 11.672 kn.
 Six more runs were made at half-power, giving an average of 9.788 kn.

 Endymion departed from Spithead for the Mediterranean on 28 October, arriving at Gibraltar on 10 November.
 She sailed eastward, arriving at Valletta, Malta on 19 November.
 She remained at Malta until 27 December, when she departed for target practice, returning on 29 December.

 Endymion departed on 2 January 1867 for Beyrout, Syria, taking supplies for HMS Racer.
 She had arrived at Alexandria, Egypt by 20 January.
 On 25 February, one of her carpenters was court-martialled on board HMS Hibernia for drunkenness.
 He was found guilty and dismissed from the ship, being returned to the United Kingdom on board HMS Megaera.
 Endymion arrived off the Syrian coast on 19 April.
 She returned to Malta on 29 July.
 On 22 August, the Mediterranean Squadron, comprising HMS Arethusa, HMS Caledonia, HMS Cruiser, HMS Endymion, HMS Prince Consort and HMS Royal Oak and under the command of Lord Clarence Paget, departed from Spezia, Italy.
 The squadron arrived at Bastia, Corsica from Villafranca Tirenna, Sicily on 9 September.
 On 9 October, HMS Cruiser was in difficulties off Avenza, Italy in a gale.
 Arethusa and Endymion were despatched under steam to her aid.
 During the rescue, one of Endymion's guns was dislodged from its mountings and ended up in a messroom.
 A sailor was washed overboard, but was rescued.
 Arethusa towed Cruiser to Spezia.
 On 29 October, she departed from Malta for Livorno, Italy to collect a 16-year-old Japanese prince, orders having been received to sail immediately after arrival at Malta, once refuelling and victualling had been performed.
 This was instead of undergoing repairs.
 She returned to Malta on 7 November.
-Endymion departed for Marseilles on 11 November with the prince on board.
-During the voyage to Marseilles, her engines broke down, causing damage to the engine's air pump, cylinders, pistons and trunk.
+Endymion departed for Marseille on 11 November with the prince on board.
+During the voyage to Marseille, her engines broke down, causing damage to the engine's air pump, cylinders, pistons and trunk.
 She was ordered back to Malta for repairs, arriving on 22 November.
 On 27 November, her assistant-paymaster was court-martialled on board HMS Hibernia for being absent without leave.
 He was found guilty, losing a year's seniority and being dismissed from the ship.